 No one was injured in the push.
 More protests about the attack continued Tuesday in Cairo.

-Youaqeem said the attack has devastated and enraged the Coptic community, but he sees hope.
+Youaqeem said the attack has devastated and enraged the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. community, but he sees hope.

 “As they say – ‘All things work to the good of those who love the Lord,'” he said.